BinhLe001/computerscience/Workshop/18. Custom Vision Service/Custom Vision Service HOL.md

     _Viewing the tests that have been performed_

 1. Click the test image that you uploaded to show a detail of it.
-Then tag the image as a "Picasso" by selecting **Picasso** from the drop-down list and clicking **Save and close**.
+Then tag the image as a "Hot Dog" by selecting **Hot Dog** from the drop-down list and clicking **Save and close**.

 	> By tagging test images this way, you can refine the model without uploading additional training images.